GerritCodeReview/plugins_hooks/src/main/resources/Documentation/config.md

 To make debug logs visible in Gerrit's log file, debug logging must be enabled for the `com.googlesource.gerrit.plugins.hooks` package.
-This can be done by editing the `log4j.properties` file (requires a Gerrit restart) or by setting the log level at runtime with the ssh command:
+This can be done by setting the log level at runtime with the ssh command:

 ```
   ssh -p 29418 user@gerrit gerrit logging set-level DEBUG com.googlesource.gerrit.plugins.hooks
 ```

+Note that setting the log level at runtime only works for loggers that have already been created.
+Loggers that get created after the level was set will still be created with the default level.

+To set the level for all loggers, it is necessary to do it by editing the `log4j.properties` file.
+This requires the Gerrit server to be restarted.

 [1]: ../../../Documentation/config-gerrit.html#gerrit.canonicalWebUrl